 Spencer Municipal Utilities routinely upgrades equipment according to industry standards.
 SMU’s current electric meters are at the end of their life and AMI meters are currently the utility standard.
 When SMU makes equipment upgrades it allows for efficient operations and is more cost effective.

-An Advanced Meter allows for two-way communication on an Advanced Metering network.
-Meters communicate with nearby two-way field collector radios and send data back to the database.
+An Advanced Meter allows for 2-way communication on an Advanced Metering network.
+Meters communicate with nearby 2-way field collector radios and send data back to the database.
 The meter collects usage data in 15-minute increments for electric meters and data is loaded to customer accounts on a regular basis.

 No, Advanced Metering has been around for some time and is a utility standard.
-SMU has been using radio read meters since its last meter upgrade in 2008-2009.
+SMU has been using radio read meters since its last meter upgrade in 2008 to 2009.

 Yes.
 As the conversion project takes place, customers will have access to more detailed information about electricity and water usage patterns through Spencer Municipal Utilities SmartHub web and mobile app customer portal.
 The additional knowledge of usage patterns will help customers make better choices about how to use utility resources.